Helices

 2020

-Two videos, simultaneously appearing as batons and timekeepers, are playing in repeat.
-A schedule of the actual feeding process of two snakes, mapped out in a print, is mounted high on an adjacent wall.
-The cutting of a hole in a window and an object hanging in it completes the three components of this installation.
-A glance at the inhabitants and workings of the cosmos.
+Two videos, play in continuous loops, generating a hypnotic rhythm that permeates the space.
+A schedule mapping the feeding process of two snakes is printed and mounted high on an adjacent wall.
+Nearby, a hole cut into a window and an object suspended within it complete the three components of the installation.
+Together, they offer a glance at the inhabitants and inner workings of the cosmos—a meditation on cycles, entrainment, and the quiet continuity of life.

 Helices, 2020